 Heehyun is an illustrator and surface designer based in New York, NY and Atlanta, GA.
-Born and raised in Seoul, South Korea, she now pursues her MFA in illustration at Savannah College of Art and Design in Atlanta, GA.
-Lately, she sticks to collage work and creates line-based illustrations on her iPad.
-She enjoys exploring new textures and color palettes, trying to convey narrative in her illustrations.
+Born and raised in Seoul, South Korea, she pursued her MFA in illustration at Savannah College of Art and Design in Atlanta, GA.
+She loves to stroll and observe daily scenes, feeling people's liveliness (also animals) and greens on the street.
+She sticks to collage work and enjoys exploring new textures and color palettes using traditional media such as acrylic paint and color pencils.
+When working on the projects, she carefully chooses the right color palette and textures to fit them.
+She mainly works on Procreate when creating illustrations and uses Adobe Photoshop and Illustrator to create surface design works.
 Interested in seeing fun updates?
 Follow her on Instagram.
 See her line-based illustration on @heehyun.line

 shape-based illustration on @heehyun.aiand surface pattern design work on @heehyun.design

 ︎Please email me for any questions, inquiries and commissions.
 Just press the icon on the left.

 I love observing daily scenes and objects around me to discover a new narrative fueled by my imaginations.
 For example, sometimes, I may imagine myself becoming a random object in the room, and I’ll consider what experiences I may have from such a perspective.
 Even the weird or ridiculous ideas that I conjure during this process can make sense once illustrated within the paper's four corners.
 This is one of the reasons I love to create illustrations.
 I also enjoy putting light-hearted humor in my illustrations, and you may find a funny scene or witty relationships between my characters, especially in my picture book illustrations.